 Like our OEM and Tier 1 and 2 customers, we continue to invest in technologies and innovations, which the Company believes are critical to long-term growth.
 Our ability to anticipate changes in technology and to successfully develop and introduce new and enhanced products on a timely basis using such technologies will be a significant factor in our ability to remain competitive.
-Current technological shifts in the industry would include the application of the Internet of Things and the transition to electric and autonomous vehicles.
+Current technological shifts in the industry would include the application of the Internet of Things, application of additive manufacturing capabilities and the transition to electric and autonomous vehicles.
 If there is a movement away from the use of specific technologies that the Company is focused on developing or someone applies these technologies more quickly or effectively, our costs may not be fully recovered.
-In addition, if other technologies in which our investment is not as great or our expertise is not as fully developed emerge as the industry-leading technologies, we may be placed at a competitive disadvantage, which could have a material adverse effect on our profitability and financial condition.
+In addition, if other technologies in which our investment is not as great, or our expertise is not as fully developed emerge as the industry-leading technologies, we may be placed at a competitive disadvantage, which could have a material adverse effect on our profitability and financial condition.
+Management continually monitors the emergence of new technologies and updates investments in these emerging technologies accordingly.